facebook/create-react-app/packages/react-scripts/template/README.md

 If you are concerned about using Webpack-specific semantics, you can put all your CSS right into `src/index.css`.
 It would still be imported from `src/index.js`, but you could always remove that import if you later migrate to a different build tool.

-## Adding a CSS Modules based stylesheet.
+## Adding a CSS Modules stylesheet

 This project supports [CSS Modules](https://github.com/css-modules/css-modules) alongside regular stylesheets using the **[name].module.css** file naming convention.
 CSS Modules allows the scoping of CSS by automatically prefixing class names with a unique name and hash.

-An advantge of this,is the ability to repeat the same classname within many CSS files without worrying about a clash.
+An advantage of this is the ability to repeat the same classname within many CSS files without worrying about a clash.

 ### `Button.module.css`